-Clara Bluestein Gibbons, Principal Strategist, Frameworks Institute 12:30pm-1:30pm Lunch on Your Own 12:30pm - 1:30pm Congressional A Juvenile Justice Specialists' Meeting (closed meeting; lunch provided) A forum for state Juvenile Justice Specialists to network, share resources, and discuss emerging issues.
-Facilitated by: Anya Sekino (OR), National Juvenile Justice Specialist Representative, Coalition for Juvenile Justice 12:45pm - 1:30pm Regency D CJJ Finance Committee Lunch Meeting (closed meeting; lunch provided) This committee serves as the financial advisor to the CJJ Executive Board and the CJJ Council of SAGs in all of the organization's financial affairs, in concert with the Executive Director, including, but not limited to: preparing an annual operating budget prior to presentation to the Executive Board; conducting periodic review of all financial reports; facilitating a periodic review of all financial policies; reviewing the work of the audit committee; and designing and ensuring compliance with general accounting practices and a system of internal accounting controls.
-Facilitated by: Mark Hutchinson (MA), Treasurer/Secretary, Coalition for Juvenile Justice 1:30pm-3:00pm Concurrent Workshop #4 Regency D A. Community Violence Interventions: Integrating Lived Experience to Improve Outcomes for Youth This session will explore Community Violence Interventions (CVI) through Community Based Public Safety (CBPS), which is a set of relationship-based, violence prevention and intervention strategies in which community residents are employed and trained as public safety professionals to create safety in their neighborhood.
-Participants will be introduced to this "boots on the ground" approach that is resident-driven, victim-centered and led by those most impacted by violence.
+Clara Bluestein Gibbons, Principal Strategist, FrameworksInstitute 12:30 pm - 1:30 pm Lunch on Your Own 12:30 pm - 1:30 pm Congressional A Juvenile Justice Specialists' Meeting (closed meeting; lunch provided) A forum for state Juvenile Justice Specialists to network, share resources, and discuss emerging issues.
+Facilitated by: Anya Sekino (OR), National Juvenile Justice Specialist Representative, Coalition for Juvenile Justice 12:45 pm - 1:15 pm Regency D CJJ Finance Committee Lunch Meeting (closed meeting; lunch provided) This committee serves as the financial advisor to the CJJ Executive Board and the CJJ Council of SAGs in all of the organization's financial affairs, in concert with the Executive Director, including, but not limited to: preparing an annual operating budget prior to presentation to the Executive Board; conducting periodic review of all financial reports; facilitating a periodic review of all financial policies; reviewing the work of the audit committee; and designing and ensuring compliance with general accounting practices and a system of internal accounting controls.
+Facilitated by: Mark Hutchinson (MA), Treasurer/Secretary, Coalition for Juvenile Justice 1:30 pm - 3:00 pm Concurrent Workshop Session #4 Regency D A. Community Violence Interventions: Integrating Lived Experience to Improve Outcomes for Youth: This session will explore Community Violence Interventions (CVI) through Community Based Public Safety (CBPS), which is a set of relationship-based, violence prevention and intervention strategies in which community residents are employed and trained as public safety professionals to create safety in their neighborhood.
+Participants will be introduced to this "boots on the ground" approach that is resident-driven, victimcentered and led by those most impacted by violence.
 CBPS creates safety in communities without an over-reliance on law enforcement, which traditionally offers one blunt instrument to reduce crime: arrest and incarceration.
 CBPS compliments traditional public safety without the collateral damage caused by the criminal justice system.
-In fact, the criminal justice system and CBPS are most effective when they operate as parallel strategies, leveraging the strengths of both, without insisting that they both be integrated.
+In fact, the criminal justice system and CBPS are most effective when they operate as parallel strategies, leveraging the strengths of both without insisting that they both be integrated.
 CBPS is a public health response to violence, and the community members doing the work on the ground are public health workers.
-Speakers:
+Presenters:

-Scott Pestridge, Senior Program Manager, OJJDP Aqeela Sherrills, Community Violence Intervention Collaborative Advisor David Muhammad, Executive Director, National Institute for Criminal Justice Reform Concord/Lexington B. FOCUS: An Intermediate Care Coordination Model for Youth and Their Families Youth with mental health needs are disproportionately represented within the juvenile justice system.
+Scott Pestridge, Senior Program Manager, OJJDP Aqeela Sherrills, Community Violence Intervention Collaborative Advisor David Muhammad, Executive Director, National Institute for Criminal Justice Reform Lxington/Concord B. FOCUS: An Intermediate Care Coordination Model for Youth and Their Families- Youth with mental health needs are disproportionately represented within the juvenile justice system.
 Traditional supervision models do not support the delivery of appropriate mental health care to these youth and data shows it can ultimately lead to more negative outcomes for youth.
 A significant need exists for effective and evidence-based diversion strategies.
 FOCUS was designed to support decreased system involvement while working to build connections and supports for families through community-based resources.
 This session will explore how FOCUS care coordination can improve outcomes for the youth in your agency's care, and their families.
 Speakers: